simsam8/inf265_project1/report.md

 - Check if cuda is available
 - Set default datatype for Pytorch as double
 - The MyMLP model architecture is created according to the task description.
+Please refer to the README.txt for additional setup guidance.

 ### Loading data